 Honors: Best Nine (2), Golden Glove (2), WBSC All Tournament Team:(2017)

 The SoftBank Hawks have taken greater advantage from the system of developmental contract players than any other NPB team.
 Senga is arguably the best player to enter pro ball through that door — the only comparable players would be a pair of former Giants rookies of the year, reliever Tetsuya Yamaguchi and outfielder Tetsuya Matsumoto.

 Senga now relies on four pitches: fastball, splitter, cutter, and slider.
 According to Delta Graphs these rate as follows:

-Senga’s fastball is now among the hardest-thrown in Japan, with only three foreign relievers, Edwin Escobar, Rubby De La Rosa and Johnny Hellweg averaging more speed with it.
-The biggest problem with the fastball is his location.
-Those days when he can locate are basically wins for the Hawks because no one is going to be able to handle the cutter and splitter.
+Senga’s fastball is now among the hardest-thrown in Japan, with only a few of the hardest-throwing imported relievers averaging more speed with it.
+The biggest problem with the fastball is location.
+Those days when he can locate are basically wins for the Hawks because no one is going to be able to handle that as well as the cutter and splitter.